 Many years ago, Congress provided at least a partial remedy by passing the Sherman Antitrust Act to address the excesses of the “robber barons” of the mid to late 1800s, but the big government courts refuse to enforce it as written.
 The courts enforce other Acts of Congress as written; in fact, judges openly state that they must enforce statutes as written unless it would be illogical to do so.
 Judges do not claim that enforcing the Sherman Act as written would be illogical.
 Judges say only that they don’t want the Act to have the expansive affect that it would have if they did so.
 Congress has the prerogative to determine the affect of legislation, not judges.
 History has repeated.
 The Judiciary and the Executive must be compelled to enforce the Sherman Act as written to address the modern day “robber barons.”

 Enforcement of the anti-nobility clauses would be an effective remedy to address the economic slavery of today through the corporation and government.
-I would advocate and vote for a governmental structure that favors individuals having their own businesses and to diminish the mega multi-national corporation, which ships American jobs overseas, imports foreign workers under H-1b and O-1 visas, and is a hindrance to economic growth, by requiring the courts to enforce the Sherman Antitrust Act.
+I would advocate and vote for the courts to enforce the Sherman Antitrust Act as written to diminish the mega multi-national corporation, which ships American jobs overseas, imports foreign workers under H-1b and O-1 visas, and is a hindrance to economic growth, and for an economic structure that favors individuals having their own businesses.
 What has Amy Klobuchar done to address the excesses of the corporation?
-NOTHING.
+NOTHING, even though she is the Ranking Member of the Antitrust subcommittee!
+All she did in response to the recent AT&T-Time Warner merger is issue a press release lamenting the result.
+That is gross incompetence!
 She is part of the problem.